lundqvistr/manual_medfak_research_data/manual.md

 Many research projects have an afterlife.
 After some years, you might yourself want to do a follow-up study: what are the longterm effects?
 There could be other researchers interested to make such a followup.
 A supervisor might want to put previously collected data in the hands of new PhD students.
 You could be contacted by other researchers who are interested in your work, ending in a new joint project.
 In all those and many other situations there is a definite need for the original datasets to be well structured and well documented.

 #### Cooperation
 Some projects are from the start set up as based on more than one researcher or research group.
-Data can be collected in multiple centres, and the combined data set can also be used in multiple centres.
+Data can be collected in multiple centres, and the combined dataset can also be used in multiple centres.
 In such cases, there is a definite need for well-designed data structures.

 Stryks?
 ~~For this reason, the level of detail is occasionally high.~~